risk-first/website/docs/practices/Deployment-And-Operations/Automation.md

      reason: Automated processes have their own agency and might not work as desired.
    - tag: Security Risk
      reason: Automation can introduce security issues if automated processes are given elevated privileges.
+   - tag: Map And Territory Risk
+     reason: "Automation of reporting and status can hide the truth of a system's health."
   related:
    - ../Development-And-Coding/Coding
    - ../Tools-And-Standards/Measurement